 - (5) A person to whom a direction under this section applies must comply with the direction.
-Maximum penalty: - for a natural person \$25 000; (a) - for a body corporate \$100 000. (b) - (6) A person who fails to comply with a direction under this section within the period allowed in the direction commits a further offence for every day the noncompliance continues after the end of that period and is liable to a further penalty of \$10 000 for each such offence.
+Maximum penalty: - (a) for a natural person \$25 000; - (b) for a body corporate \$100 000. - (6) A person who fails to comply with a direction under this section within the period allowed in the direction commits a further offence for every day the noncompliance continues after the end of that period and is liable to a further penalty of \$10 000 for each such offence.

 AEMO also has broad intervention powers for the DWGM under Rule 343 of the National Gas Rules.
+Rule 343 is unchanged under the Rule as Made.